Operation Schwarz: Phase II: Breakthrough attempt toward eastern Bosnia (21–27 May)

-Faced with the advance of large German forces from the east, the Supreme Headquarters decided to prevent the closure of the ring by capturing Foča and provide communication with eastern Bosnia.
-The attack was carried out from May 21 to 25 by the reinforced 1st Proletarian Division against the majority of the German 118th Jäger Division and the 4th Home Guard Jäger Brigade of the Independent State of Croatia.
-Despite certain tactical successes (breaking up of the 7th Mountain Regiment on May 21 and the 13th Mountain Regiment on May 24), after a flanking attack by parts of the 369th Division near Gradac on May 25, this attack proved hopeless.
-From there, on May 27, the Supreme Headquarters ordered the transfer of all forces to the left bank of the Tara.
+Faced with the advance of large German forces from the east, the Supreme Headquarters decided to prevent the closure of the ring by capturing Foča and providing communication with eastern Bosnia.
+The attack was carried out from 21 May to 25 by the reinforced 1st Proletarian Division against the majority of the German 118th Jäger Division and the 4th Home Guard Jäger Brigade of the Independent State of Croatia.
+Despite certain tactical successes (breaking up of the 7th Mountain Regiment on 21 May and the 13th Mountain Regiment on 24 May), after a flanking attack by parts of the 369th Division near Gradac on 25 May, this attack proved hopeless.
+From there, on 27 May, the Supreme Headquarters ordered the transfer of all forces to the left bank of the Tara.

 The 118th Jäger Division had the task of breaking out on Piva from the west and blocking it.
-On May 22, her 738th Regiment, without contact with Partisan units, broke out on Vučevo, a plateau west of Piva.
+On 22 May, her 738th Regiment, without contact with Partisan units, broke out on Vučevo, a plateau west of Piva.
 However, they could not organize communications and supplies in this wide and impassable area, so the regiment commander, lieutenant colonel Anacker, sent one battalion to the south to establish a connection with the 7th SS Division, and one to the west, to connect with the headquarters of his division.
-The remaining, 2nd Battalion, in a battle on May 29, was repelled from dominant positions by the two battalions of the 2nd Proletarian Brigade.
+The remaining, 2nd Battalion, in a battle on 29 May, was repelled from dominant positions by the two battalions of the 2nd Proletarian Brigade.
 The intervention of parts of the division from the north, across the Drina, was suppressed by the forces of the 1st Proletarian Division, which moved across the Tara.
 Thus, the Partisan forces firmly occupied Vučevo and prevented the Germans from closing the ring on Piva.
-The next natural obstacle on which the 118th Division could do that was valley of river Sutjeska.
+The next natural obstacle on which the 118th Division could do that was the valley of the river Sutjeska.

-On May 18, the 7th SS Division and the Italian Division Ferrara began to appear from the south towards Šavnik, Žabljak and Mratinje.
-The successful defense of the First Dalmatian and the Fifth Montenegrin Brigades, which suppressed the appearance of the right wing of the 7th SS Division and the Italians, enabled the organization of an attack on the left wing of the 7th SS Division.
+On 18 May, the 7th SS Division and the Italian Division Ferrara began to appear from the south towards Šavnik, Žabljak and Mratinje.
+The successful defence of the First Dalmatian and the Fifth Montenegrin Brigades, which suppressed the appearance of the right wing of the 7th SS Division and the Italians, enabled the organization of an attack on the left wing of the 7th SS Division.